sandeepverana/Postgresql/Postgres-practise.md

 2. Forcing Check Constraint: You can create a trigger by which you can check the constraints before applying the transaction to the table.

-3. Automatic Population: By using triggers you can also auto populate tables fields by new transactions records manipulation.
+3. Automatic Population: By using triggers you can also auto-populate tables fields by new transactions records manipulation.